A program helping communities lead their own climate resilience journey, with expert tools and support.

 Nikki Caravelli, Sierra CAMP Project Manager, Sierra Business Council

 “We find these tools to be effective and designed with a community user’s perspective in mind.
-We appreciate the step-by-step approach as well as the fact that the program is flexible, allowing us to make modifications as needed to fit our specific circumstances.
-We also appreciate the opportunity to consult with the experts at the Geos Institute as we go through the process.”
+We appreciate the step-by-step approach as well as the fact that the program is flexible, allowing us to make modifications as needed to fit our specific circumstances.”

 Diana Maneta, Missoula County’s Energy Conservation and Sustainability Coordinator